How to Improve Retail Conversion Rate

 Visual merchandising.
 Clear pricing, attractive displays, and logical product grouping reduce the cognitive effort required to decide.
 The less work a customer has to do to understand what they're looking at, the more likely they are to buy.

-These four levers address the rational dimension of the purchase decision.
-But purchasing decisions in physical retail have a significant emotional and environmental component.
-A customer can find the right product, get helpful service, encounter no checkout friction, and still walk out if the store just doesn't feel right.
+These four levers address the rational dimension of the purchase decision, and a small specialty-retail owner can audit them in an afternoon: shadow a few sales to see where staff lose customers, walk the floor as a first-time visitor would, and time a checkout end to end.
+But purchasing decisions in physical retail also have a significant emotional and environmental component.
+A customer can find the right product, get helpful service, encounter no checkout friction, and still walk out if the store just doesn't feel right — and the two factors that most quietly shape that feeling are how long the customer stays and what the store sounds like while they decide.

 Environment as Conversion Factor